On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Introduction

-In contrast, the present paper is focused on the stochastic continuous time case.
-The stochasticity comes from the fact that there is an additive noise representing self-beliefs as in \cite{baccelli2015pairwise}.
-Time is continuous in order to leverage the computational framework offered by diffusion processes.
-Within this setting, one gets a representation of the dynamics of opinion differences in terms of a stochastic differential equation, and a partial differential equation for the distribution of this stochastic process.
-The main analytical novelty lies in the identification of a calculus based on Mellin transforms which allows one to solve this type of equations in closed form.
-In addition, in the opinion dependent interaction case, the continous time dynamics leads to interesting new phenomena such as the possibility of fusion of opinion in spite of the presence of diffusive forces.
+Most papers on the matter bear on the deterministic and discrete-time case.
+The present paper is focused on a stochastic, continuous-time model.
+The stochasticity first comes from the presence of an additive noise featuring self-beliefs and represented as an i.i.d. sequence in \cite{baccelli2015pairwise}.
+The second source of stochasticity lies the fact that interactions happen at the epochs of a random point process with a stochastic intensity function of the opinion distances.
+In the power law confidence model proposed here, this interaction rate is proportional to a negative power of the opinion distance.
+For this parametric setting, one gets a representation of the dynamics of opinion distances in terms of a stochastic differential equation, and a non-local partial differential equation for the distribution of this stochastic process.
+The main analytical novelty lies in the use of Mellin transforms to solve the stationary equation in a closed-form.
+This continuous time parametric model is used for tractability reasons in the first place; it allows us to use the powerful analytical framework of diffusion processes, and then of Mellin transforms.
+The closed forms obtained are hence directly linked to the specific parametric assumptions made.
+However, this model has some practical motivations as well: (i) the additive Brownian term can be seen as a diffusive force that is known to be sufficient for causing {\em opinion polarization} term \cite{baccelli2015pairwise}; (ii) the power law confidence model proposed here is in a sense more natural than the the bounded confidence case in that it rarely accepts interactions between distant opinions as observed in real opinion making; (iii) in the opinion dependent interaction case, the fact that the dynamics is in continuous time leads to interesting new phenomena such as the possibility of a {\em fusion of opinions} (which does not happen in discrete time) despite the presence of the diffusive forces as shown in the present paper.

+Whereas the main result of the present paper is the closed form for the steady state of this dynamics, the analysis also reveals further interesting qualitative properties.
+For instance, for small enough exponents, the power law confidence model forbids opinion fusions despite interaction rates tending to infinity when the opinions get close; it also leads to {\em weak consensus} (namely to a stabilization of the distribution of opinion differences) despite interaction rates vanishing when the distance between opinions tends to infinity.
+The last property is in contrast with the polarization of opinions which always arises in the bounded confidence case.